Rajashreeu/Bversity-Capstone-project-/README.md

 turn causes the production of inflammatory cytokines.
 B cells also become hyperactive, which results in the massive production of autoantibodies and the development of immune response

-Most common symptoms:

-• Joint pain, stiffness in the morning, and swelling (mostly hands)

-• Skin rash after exposure to the sun (butterfly rash)

-• Chest pain with deep breathing (pleurisy or pericarditis)

-• Leg swelling due to lupus nephritis

-Less common symptoms:
-• Muscle weakness,

-• Low blood count (anaemia), bruising (low platelets), blood clots Seizures, psychosis, stroke

-Lupus nephritis (LN) is the most important organ involvement in SLE.Up to 30-50% of lupus patients may develop nephritis (usually within 3 years from diagnosis).
-Inflammation in the kidney causes protein leakage in the urine (proteinuria), leg swelling (edema due to fluid retention), and worse kidney function (measured by serum creatinine test) Lupus nephritis tends to come back even after it gets better Repeated flares cause scarring in the kidney (not reversible) Up to 20-30% of patients with Lupus Nephritis may develop renal failure and will require a kidney transplant or dialysis(haemodialysis or peritoneal dialysis) Only rarely it can happen again after kidney transplantation

-Diagnosis of Lupus Nephritis symptoms

-• New/worse high blood pressure (hypertension)

-• Edema of feet and/or around eyes.

-• Polyuria ornocturia

-• Frothy urine (proteinuria); Urine discolouration (haematuria)

-• It may have no symptoms(Urinalysis is critical)

-Blood tests:

-• Serum creatinine (normally <1 in the average woman; it may be higher in muscular men as it reflects muscle mass).
-• Albumin (normal>3.5) which may be decreased due to loss of protein in the urine.

-• Electrolytes: sodium, potassium, bicarbonate, fasting lipids (often high), glucose, vitamin D

-• Estimated Glomerular Filtration Rate (eGFR).
-Calculated by using creatinine, age, and gender.
-Normally 90-120 ml/min/1.73m2

-• Complete blood count (CBC) to check for anaemia or low counts of white blood cells and platelets

-• Tests for exposure to Tuberculosis , hepatitis B/C, or HIV

-Urine tests:

-• Urinalysis.
-Normally 0-trace protein, no red and white blood cells (<5 RBC, <5 WBC)

-• 24-h urine protein (we also measure creatinine to assess whether the collection was performed properly): normally <150 mg/24h.
-In Lupus by definition>500 mg/24 hour.
-If the urine protein is >3,500 mg/24 hours, we call this nephrotic range proteinuria

-• Urine protein/creatinine ratio.
-Either spot or 24-hour urine collection.
-Renal Ultrasound: to exclude urine flow obstruction, scarring of the kidney or other causes of kidney disease

-Kidney Biopsy :

-• It helps confirm the diagnosis of lupus nephritis and exclude other causes of kidney disease

-• It helps establish the class of lupus nephritis as management is different

-• It helps assess the amount of activity/inflammation (reversible) versus the amount of chronicity/scarring (irreversible): Activity index (Al) and Chronicity index (CI)

-Risks:

-• Kidney biopsy is a low-risk procedure.
-Patients can go home the same day if no complications

-• Under ultrasound or CT scan imaging, a needle is inserted into the lower part of one kidney and a tiny tube-like piece is taken for microscopic analysis

-• Blood pressure should be well controlled and anticoagulants held to minimize the chance of bleeding around the kidney.

 Classification of Lupus Nephritis :